naman14310/Interview_Prep/Coding Notes/Linked List/linked list.md

 <br>

 ### 2. Odd Even Linked List
-Given the head of a singly linked list, group all the nodes with odd indices together followed by the nodes with even indices, and return the reordered list.
+Group all the nodes with odd indices together followed by the nodes with even indices.
 The first node is considered odd, and the second node is even, and so on.
-Note that the relative order inside both the even and odd groups should remain as it was in the input.
+Relative order inside both the even and odd groups should remain as it was in the input.

 ![img](https://assets.leetcode.com/uploads/2021/03/10/oddeven2-linked-list.jpg)